intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 web presence, copyright matters, archiving policy, and dissemination and cataloguing of RFCs.

-Whether the RSEA role is structured as a contractual or employee relationship is a matter for the IETF LLC and the IETF Executive Director to determine.
+The IETF LLC is responsible for the method of and management of the engagement of the RSEA.
+Therefore, whether the RSEA role is structured as a contractual or employee relationship is a matter for the IETF LLC and the IETF Executive Director to determine.

 NOTE: This section is intended to address
 [ISSUE #12](https://github.com/intarchboard/program-rfced-future/issues/12) and